rajshah6/privateGPT/README.md

 </div>

 ## 🔍 Overview
-Solguard is an AI-powered assistant designed to provide personalized insurance and investment recommendations.
+Solguard is an AI-powered assistant designed for **Sun Life Insurance** to provide personalized insurance and investment recommendations.
 Unlike traditional cloud-based AI models, our chatbot leverages a locally downloaded **Llama GPT model** running entirely on the GPU.
 This ensures **maximum privacy** and **enhanced security**, as no personal data ever leaves the user's device.

 ## ✨ Features
 - 🔒 **Privacy-First AI:** Runs completely offline, ensuring user data remains secure.